Get

 In general, it is oils such as citrus oil, lavender oil, tea tree oil, and eucalyptus oil that can be particularly dangerous for cats, frankincense is not as much of a threat.
 Signs of toxicity displayed do depend on the amount of exposure.
 Very small amounts of a highly toxic oil can cause adverse effects in cats.
 The route of exposure is important too, some are ingested, and some are inhaled.

 If you suspect your cat has been exposed to essential oils of any kind, it is important that you seek veterinary attention straight away.
-Bring any bottles or boxes with labels to your vet so that they have access to as much information as possible.
+Bring any bottles or boxes with labels to the vet so that they have access to as much information as possible.
 Do not try to make your cat vomit or treat your cat at home in any way.
 Early diagnosis and prompt veterinary intervention are essential for reducing the severity of any potential toxicity.

 Female vet holding a sick cat close-up